noiwid/tiko_heating_api/README.md

 Component allowing to manage traditional radiators connected via the TIKO solution from within Home Assistant server.
 It requires hosting a web page that will serve as an endpoint to communicate with TIKO through their API.

 This program has two main functions:
-a) It'll help to setup Tiko package in your home assistant, by generating tiko.yaml file + related cards
+- It'll help to setup Tiko package in your home assistant, by generating tiko.yaml file + related cards
-b) Serve as endpoint between your Home Assistant and Tiko's API (to update sensors, send commands, etc.)
+- Serve as endpoint between your Home Assistant and Tiko's API (to update sensors, send commands, etc.)

 This program need to be hosted for this purpose.